emvc/emvc-guide/content/guide/views.md

 this.set('view engine', 'jade');
 ```

-When rendering, Locomotive finds templates using a `name.format.engine`
+When rendering, emvc finds templates using a `name.format.engine`
 convention, resulting in file names such as `show.html.ejs`.

 Some template engines, such as Jade, internally locate layouts using just the